kumu/docs/guides/blueprints.md

 If you've worked with the JSON format before, you'll notice that this Kumu blueprint is organized as an object with two key-value pairs.
 The `"elements"` and `"connections"` keys are each paired with an array, and the arrays contain your data, formatted as objects.

-Once you’ve got the basics in place you can add additional key-value pairs to the objects that represent your data—for example, “type”, “description” and “tags”, along with any custom keys you’d like as well:
+Once you’ve got the basics in place you can add additional key-value pairs to the objects that represent your data—for example, "type", "description" and "tags", along with any custom keys you’d like as well:

 ```
 {